collectivemedia/modelmatrix/README.md

     sbt test
     sbt it:test

-## Assembling CLI jar
+## Assembling CLI application

-To run CLI you need to assembly application jar first
+To run CLI you need to build application distribution first (zip or tar.gz)

+    sbt universal:packageBin
-    sbt assembly
+    sbt universal:packageXzTarball

+Application will be packaged in `modelmatrix-cli/target/universal`

 ## Git Workflow